yyl-20020115/nesasm/README.md

               the compilation.
 Can be used within a macro for argument error detection.

-    INESPRG - Specifies the number of 16k prg banks.
+    INESPRG - Specifies the number of 16k PRG banks or just PRG size if it > $EFF.

-    INESCHR - Specifies the number of 8k chr banks.
+    INESCHR - Specifies the number of 8k CHR banks or just CHR size if it > $EFF.

-    INESMAP - Specifies the NES mapper used.
+    INESMAP - Specifies the NES mapper used, up to 4095.

+    INESSUBMAP - Specifies the NES submapper used, up to 15.

     INESMIR - Specifies VRAM mirroring of the banks.
-Refer to iNES header document (neshdr20.txt).
+              0: Horizontal or mapper-controlled, 1: Vertical, 2: Hard-wired four-screen

+    INESPRGRAM - Specifies the size of PRG RAM.

+    INESPRGNVRAM - Specifies the size of PRG NVRAM (non-volatile).

+    INESCHRRAM - Specifies the size of CHR RAM.

+    INESCHRNVRAM - Specifies the size of CHR NVRAM (non-volatile).

+    INESBAT - Specifies "battery" and other non-volatile memory
+              0: Not present, 1: Present

+    INESTIM - Specifies CPU/PPU timing
+              0: RP2C02 ("NTSC NES"), 1: RP2C07 ("Licensed PAL NES"), 2: Multiple-region, 3: UMC 6527P ("Dendy")